 - Check the battery installation: Ensure it is good and installed correctly in its compartment.
 If you didn’t install it, ensure your locksmith did so perfectly.

-- Check if your lock is jammed—or even damaged—and unable to activate appropriately due to debris or damage caused by accident or misuse.
+- Check if your lock is jammed—or even damaged—and unable to act appropriately due to debris or damage caused by accident or misuse.

-- Check for power: If you have a keypad lock, check to see if it has power by pressing any button on the Keypad; try pressing each button, in turn, to make sure there’s no issue with just one individual button.
+- Check for power: If you have a keypad lock, check to see if it has power by pressing any button on the Keypad; try pressing each button, in turn, to ensure there’s no issue with just one individual button.

 - Check for jammed gears: This often happens when someone has tried too hard to insert their key into a deadbolt lock by turning it harder than they should have—especially if they’re trying to do this in a hurry before someone catches them breaking into someone else’s house!